furudbat/wayland-vpets/README.md

-  -o, --output-name     Specify output name (overwrite output_name from config) -t, --toggle          Toggle bongocat on/off (start if not running, stop if running) --random              Randomize animation_name at start up
+  -o, --output-name     Specify output name (overwrite output_name from config) -t, --toggle          Toggle bongocat on/off (start if not running, stop if running) --random              Randomize animation_name at start up --strict              Only start up with a valid config and valid parameter
 ```

 ### Examples